tanjazlender/MicrobiomePrime/README.md

 conda activate MicrobiomePrime
 ```

->Note: Due to the complexity and high computational demands of sequencing data, using a High Performance Computing (HPC) system may be necessary to ensure efficient processing and analysis of large datasets.

 **3. Install ThermonucleotideBLAST**

 ThermonucleotideBLAST is a tool for *in silico* PCR that must be installed separately.
 Follow the installation instructions on the [official ThermonucleotideBLAST page](https://public.lanl.gov/jgans/tntblast/tntblast_doc.html).